This is NKS

 Danish Emergency Management Agency (DEMA, Denmark)

-Ministry of Employment and the Economy (TEM, Finland)
+The Ministry of Economic Affairs and Employment (TEM, Finland)

 Icelandic Radiation Safety Authority (GR, Iceland)